achin/lein-parent/README.md

              :inherit [:dependencies :repositories [:profiles :dev]]}

 Inherited properites may be either keywords or sequences of keywords.
-These values are used to select which properites from your parent to merge into your project.
+These values are used to select which properties from your parent to merge into your project.
 To see the actual values of these properties, run:

     $ lein parent